pixeltable/pixeltable/README.md

 ## Installation

-1. Install Postgres
+1. Install Docker

-    On MacOS, [postgresapp.com](https://postgresapp.com) is a convenient way to do that.
+    On MacOS: follow [these](https://docs.docker.com/desktop/install/mac-install/) instructions.

 2. `pip install git+https://gitlab.com/pixeltable/python-sdk/`

 3. Install additional dependencies
    - Install PyTorch (required for CLIP): see [here](https://pytorch.org/get-started/locally/).
    - Install CLIP: `pip install git+https://github.com/openai/CLIP.git`
-   - If you want to work with videos, you also need to install `ffmpeg`.

 ## Setup

-Pixeltable requires a home directory and a Postgres database, and both are created automatically the first time you create a Pixeltable client (see below).
+Pixeltable requires a home directory and a container running Postgres, and both are created automatically the first time you create a Pixeltable client (see below).
 The location of the home directory is `~/.pixeltable` (or the value of the `PIXELTABLE_HOME` environment variable).

-The following environment variables determine how Pixeltable connects to the Postgres instance.
+The following environment variables determine how Pixeltable connects to the containerized Postgres instance (but don't need to be set; the defaults work out-of-the-box).
+Note that it doesn't use the standard Postgres port (which is 5432) in order to avoid conflicts with an existing Postgres service.

 |Environment Variable|Default|
 |----|----|